 How Does Wi-Fi Work?

-- The Internet Connection: Your Internet Service Provider (ISP) delivers internet signals via a cable or fiber connection to your location.
+- Internet Connection: Your Internet Service Provider (ISP) delivers an internet signal to your location via a cable, fiber optic, or satellite connection.

 Wi-Fi Security and Safety